tokio-rs/tokio/docs/contributing/contributing.md

 This guide will help you get started. **Do not let this guide intimidate you**.
 It should be considered a map to help you navigate the process.

+## Quick start

+If you are unsure where to begin, use the following guides:

+- Want to report or triage a bug?
+Start with [Contributing in Issues](contributing-in-issues.md).
+- Looking for something to work on?
+Filter issues by [`E-help-wanted`](https://github.com/tokio-rs/tokio/labels/E-help-wanted).
+- Planning to submit a PR?
+Read [Pull Requests](pull-requests.md) for the full workflow and required checks.
+- Want to understand what the labels on issues mean?
+See [Keeping track of issues and PRs](keeping-track-of-issues-and-prs.md).
+- Interested in code review or release engineering?
+See [Reviewing Pull Requests](reviewing-pull-requests.md) and [Releasing](releasing.md).

 ## Table of Contents

 - [Contributing in Issues](contributing-in-issues.md)